 Pioneering to make "poor land bloom"

 The mountainous area of Thanh Hoa has 11 districts, of which 6 are on the list of 74 poor districts nationwide for the period 2021 - 2025 according to Decision No. 352/QD-TTg dated March 15, 2022 of the Prime Minister.
-However, in recent years, with investment programs and projects, support from the state budget, these difficult but potential lands of Thanh Hoa are increasingly flourishing, with the contribution of successful start-up examples of young ethnic minority people and entrepreneurs.
+However, in recent years, with investment programs, projects, and support from the state budget, these difficult but potential lands of Thanh Hoa are increasingly flourishing, with the contribution of successful start-up examples of young ethnic minority people and entrepreneurs.
 With the spirit of daring to think, daring to do and timely support, many ethnic minority youth in the mountainous area of Thanh Hoa have successfully started their businesses.

-Starting his business at the age of 17, with a comprehensive farm model, Mr. Thuyen is now the owner of Duc Tai Construction Investment and Trading Company Limited; co-owner of Muong Cada Trading and Service Company Limited, specializing in food and beverage services, tourism and entertainment.
+Starting his business at the age of 17, with a comprehensive farm model, Mr. Thuyen is now the owner of Duc Tai Construction Investment and Trading Company Limited; co-owner of Muong Cada Trading and Services Company Limited, specializing in food and beverage services, tourism and entertainment.

 According to preliminary statistics of Thanh Hoa Province Business Association, in 11 mountainous districts, there are currently 1,411 entrepreneurs, of which 374 are ethnic minority entrepreneurs.
 With activities in the fields of production, service business, construction, transportation, and agricultural material supply, these ethnic minority entrepreneurs have been contributing to the development of ethnic minority and mountainous areas of Thanh Hoa.
 What is more valuable is that they not only enrich their families but also actively help the community, spreading the spirit of entrepreneurship.